aovri/postcodes/README.md

-A super simple and small UK post code validation library.
+A super simple and small UK postcode validation library.
 No dependencies required!

 See more info about the UK postcode format [here](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom).